MauricioCafiero/CafChemQuantum/QM_background.md

 \textbf{Z} (a\ket{0} + b \ket{1}) = a\ket{0} - b \ket{1}
 ```
 The Pauli Y gate is like a combination the bit flip of the X gate and the phase flip of the Z gate:
-The Pauli X gate (names for the Pauli X operator) flips each qubit into the opposite state:
 ```math
 \textbf{Y} (a\ket{0} + b \ket{1}) = ai\ket{1} - bi \ket{0}
 ```